camunda-community-hub/.github/profile/README.md

 - [Troubleshooting and community support](#troubleshooting-and-community-support)

 ## Existing community extensions
+Explore Camunda 8 connector and process blueprints in [the Camunda Marketplace](https://marketplace.camunda.com/en-US/home ).

 You can find a list of existing community extensions by [browsing the repostories](https://github.com/orgs/camunda-community-hub/repositories) in this GitHub organization.

-Explore Camunda 8 connectors in [the Camunda Marketplace](https://marketplace.camunda.com/en-US/home ).

 You can also browse by Awesome Lists created by the community:
 - [Awesome Camunda 8 Connectors](https://github.com/camunda-community-hub/camunda-8-connectors): A curated list of awesome Camunda 8 Connectors projects, driven by the community, partners, and Camundi.